ArmDeveloperEcosystem/workshop-multiarch-aks/terraform/README.md

 ## Files

-### `main.tf`
+### `providers.tf`

-This file contains the primary configuration for the Terraform project.
-It defines the Azure resource group that will be used by Terraform.
+This file contains the configuration for the Terraform project and which provider versions to use.

 ### `variables.tf`

 This file defines the input variables for the Terraform project.
 It allows you to parameterize the configuration and make it more flexible.

-### `outputs.tf`
+### `main.tf`

-This file specifies the outputs of the Terraform project.
-Outputs values that are created by Terraform and can then be displayed to the user, or copied to other platforms like GitHub Actions.
+This file contains the primary configuration for the Terraform project.
+It defines the Azure resource group that will be used by Terraform.

 ### `acr.tf`